sagarbehere/ofx-to-beancount/README.md

 Copy and adjust the example file found in `config/example_config.yaml`.

 To help the program guess the right Beancount account and currency from the OFX file, you should provide account mapping configuration in the config file.
 For example, if you have downloaded OFX statements from American Express and Bank of America, let's call them `amex.ofx` and `bofa-checking.ofx`, you could do a one-time interactive exploration of those files in a Python REPL as shown below.
-The resulting information will help you to create the correct config file.
+The resulting information will help you to create the correct config file, as shown further below.

 ```
 (beancount) sagar@Sagars-MacBook-Pro Downloads % python3